Recruiters Nominate Their Favorite Phone Interview Questions

 Let’s face it: Phone screenings can be challenging.
 More often than not, it’s your first opportunity to have an in-depth discussion with your candidates, and there’s a lot of ground to cover in a short period of time.
 You have to make a great first impression, give them more information about the company and role, and gather all the information you need to make an informed decision — all in the course of one brief phone call.
 That’s why it’s so important to ask the right questions.

-To help you get more out of every phone screening, we asked recruiters to tell us their go-to questions.
+To help you get more out of every screening, we asked recruiters to tell us their go-to phone interview questions.
 Here are 10 of the most useful, eye-opening, and creative questions they shared.

 1. “How would your manager describe you?
 Now, tell me — how would your best friend describe you?”